The Future of Cyber Security: Overview of New Technologies

 Mitigating Cyber Risks of Remote Work

-Unfortunately, 95% of security breaches are due to human errors.
+Unfortunately, 95% of security breaches are due to human error.
 Providing cyber security education to employees minimizes security risks and equips them with the knowledge to prevent future threats.

 You can work remotely from home, however, there are steps companies should take to ensure a safe environment: